Bonifase/GB-api/README.md

 # Game Board api

-> Backend server with ExpressJS and use babel to use latest and greatest JS
+> Game-Board Backend server with ExpressJS and use babel to use latest and greatest JS